 By signing an investment deal with Yeo Hiap Seng, American organic food giant Hain Celestial is aiming to become a major player in the Asian market.
-The two companies have also declared an intention to pursue joint interests in food singamarketing and product development.
+The two companies have also declared an intention to pursue joint interests in food marketing and product development.

 Hain Celestial is one of the world’s largest producers of organic & natural products, reporting USD 544 million sales in 2004.